 If you want to get married in Egypt, you should check the legal requirements before you travel, either through the Australian Embassy in Cairo or the Egyptian Embassy in Canberra.

 If you are considering preaching, you should seek local advice beforehand and exercise considerable care.
+The Egyptian Government does not interfere with the practice of Christianity in Egypt, but proselytising is illegal.

 Some Australian criminal laws, such as those relating to money, laundering, bribery of foreign public officials, terrorism, forced marriage, female genital mutilation, child pornography, and child sex tourism, apply to Australian overseas.
 Australians who commit these offences while overseas may be prosecuted in Australia.

-The Islamic holy month of Ramadan will begin in June 2016.
+The Islamic holy month of Ramadan will begin in early June in 2016.
 During Ramadan, Australians travelling to countries with significant Muslim communities should take care to respect religious and cultural sensitivities, rules and customs.
 In particular, people who are not fasting are advised to avoid eating, drinking and smoking in public and in the presence of people who are fasting.
 For more information see our Ramadan travel bulletin.

 There are conservative standards of dress and behaviour in Egypt, particularly for women.
 You should dress modestly with your legs and upper arms covered.
 You should take care not to offend.
 If in doubt, seek local advice.